llm-bible/llm-bible.github.io/_publications/anwar2024evaluating.markdown

 bibkey: anwar2024evaluating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.00090"}
-tags: ['Applications', 'GPT', 'Model Architecture', 'RAG', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Applications', 'GPT', 'Model Architecture', 'RAG', 'Reinforcement Learning', 'Tools']
 ---
 This paper examines the application of ChatGPT, a large language model (LLM), for question-and-answer (Q&A) tasks in the highly specialized field of nuclear